snowplow/snowplowanalytics.com/_posts/2019-01-09-a-new-recovery-process-for-real-time-pipelines/index.md

 For GCP users, leveraging the data outputted by [the Snowplow Google Cloud Storage Loader][sgcsl], recovery will take the shape of a Beam job runnable on Dataflow.
-It will read bad rows from a GCS location specified through a pattern, run the recovery on this data, and store the the recovered payloads in a PubSub topic (ideally your PubSub topic containing the raw payloads so that fixed payloads can be directly picked up by the enrichment process).
+It will read bad rows from a GCS location specified through a pattern, run the recovery on this data, and store the recovered payloads in a PubSub topic (ideally your PubSub topic containing the raw payloads so that fixed payloads can be directly picked up by the enrichment process).